RedBeardLab/rediSQL/README.md

 $ cargo build --release
 ```

-At this point you can launch your redis instance loading the module:
+At this point you should have the `.so` inside the `target/release/` directory.

+Now launch Redis with the module load will looks similarly to this:

 ```
 $ ~/redis-4.0-rc1/src/redis-server --loadmodule ./target/release/librediSQL.so